Fred's Classic ABU Reel Information

 Early non-ABU marked 5000

 The non-ABU 5000 is quite scarce.
 An unknown number of them were manufactured sometime between 1956 and very early 1958.
 During this time, neither "Record" or "ABU" was engraved on the left side plate.
 Serial numbers are five digit and range from 6xxxx to 7xxxx.
-Fewer than a hand full are known to exist in the low 80xxx number range with #80499 as the highest number confirmed at this time.
-So far, all that have been found were assembled with a standard capacity spool.
-In my opinion, they are not unlike the Record 5000 as most if not all parts used to assemble them were the same parts used for the "Record" engraved model.
-Many of them also have Roman Numeral marks etched into the brake plate's bridge, inside both side plates and on the frame.
-The non-ABU 5000 came packaged in a plain cardboard box with leather case like the Record model.
-To find a complete package with the reel's matching serial on the box as this one does is exceedingly rare and would command a high value indeed.
-The last picture shows the Roman Numeral mark XIII. #68562
+Fewer than a hand full are known to exist in the low #80xxx range with #80512 being the highest number known by me at this time.
+So far, all that have been found are assembled with a standard capacity spool.
+In my opinion they are not unlike the Record 5000 as most, if not all parts used to assemble them, were the same parts used for the "Record" engraved model.
+Many of them also have Roman Numeral marks etched into the brake plate's bridge, inside both side plates and the frame.
+The non-ABU 5000 came packaged in a plain cardboard box with leather case like the Record models.
+To find a complete package with the reel's matching serial on the box as this one does is exceedingly rare and would indeed command a high value.
+The last picture shows Roman Numeral mark XIII. #68562

 5000A